shaliulab/idtrackerai/docs/source/GUI_explained.rst

 2. **Browse the video**
 -----------------------

 Click *Open* and browse in your folders to find the video.
-If you are tracking a video that consist on multiple smaller clips, or you want to track multiple videos at once (see IDENTITY MATCHING tutorial).
+If you are tracking a video that consist on multiple smaller clips and all of them are in the same folder, you will get a windows similar to this one.

 .. figure:: ./_static/gui_pyforms/multiple_videos.png
    :scale: 80 %
    :align: center
    :alt: main pan

-| Click *YES* if you want to combine the videos in the proposed order.
+Click *YES* if you want to combine the videos in the proposed order.

-NOTE: If the last frame of one clip and the first frame of the next clip are not consecutive frames of the same video sequence, we recommend create multiple tracking intervals with 1 frame gaps using the *multiple tracking intervals* feature (see item 11. and IDENTITY MATCHING tutorial).
+NOTE: If the last frame of one clip and the first frame of the next clip are not consecutive frames of the same video sequence, we recommend create multiple tracking intervals with 1 frame gaps using the *multiple tracking intervals* feature (see item 18).

 3. **Session name**
 -------------------

-Type here the name of the tracking session (e.g. *test*, avoid using spaces in the session name).
+Type here the name of the tracking session (e.g. *test*, avoid using spaces in the session name, use underscores instead).
 A folder with the name *session_test* will be created in the same folder where the video is.
 All the data generated for the tracking of the video and the tracking results will be output in this folder.

 4. **Save parameters**
 ----------------------

 Click *Save parameters* to save the preprocessing parameters of the main panel into a *.json* file.
-You can use this *.json* file to track the video from the command line (see TRACKING MULTIPLE VIDEOS tutorial).
+You can use this *.json* file to track the video from the command line (see :doc:`tracking_from_terminal`).
 After saving the parameters, you can open a new video and continue setting parameters and saving them for as many videos as you want.

 5. **Video preview**
 --------------------

 This window will show the video that you are going to track and the effects of the different preprocessing parameters.
 Segmented blobs of pixels will be marked in red color.
-Regions of interest (ROIs) will be marked in light green (see the point 17 to learn how to set ROIs).
-You zoom in/out by scrolling down/up on tope of the video image.
+Regions of interest (ROIs) will be marked in light green (see the point 19 to learn how to set ROIs).
+Zoom in/out by scrolling down/up on top of the video image.
 Click the wheel button (central button on most mice) on top of the frame to drag the frame around in the preview window.

 6. **Play**
 -----------